Drink Up These 12 Healthy Teas

 10. Ginger Tea

-Spicy-sweet ginger tea is full of antioxidant-like compounds and can help ease nausea and vomiting.
-And, while more research is needed, some reports are linking ginger to helping painful periods, too.
+Spicy-sweet ginger tea is full of antioxidant-like compounds and may help ease nausea and vomiting.
+And, while more research is needed, some reports link ginger to helping painful periods, too.
 If you get queasy in the car, brew up some ginger tea before road trips.
 Dried ginger is more potent than fresh, but you can use either to make ginger tea anytime.

 11. Passionflower Tea